Time-reversal symmetry breaking superconducting ground state in the doped Mott insulator on the honeycomb lattice: Introduction

 Recently new numerical tools have been developed to investigate much more general low energy states in $t$-$J$ like models beyond the projective method.
 One novel construction builds Tensor Product States (TPS's)\cite{FrankPEPS,infinitPEPS,GuTERG,XiangTRG1,XiangTRG2,XiangTRG3}, which can be conveniently studied and have been applied to many spin systems\cite{infinitPEPS,GuTERG,XiangTRG1,XiangTRG2,XiangTRG3,TPSspin,TPSfspin}.
-This new class of variational states do not assume any specifical ordering pattern a priori and can describe very general states as long as their entanglement entropy satisfy perimeter law.
+This new class of variational states do not assume any specifical ordering pattern a priori and can describe very general states as long as their entanglement entropies satisfy perimeter law.
 Recently, this method has been generalized to fermionic systems\cite{FrankfPEPS,ifPEPS,fermionicTPS,GPEPS,finitefPEPS,GuGTPS}.
-Among many different generalizations, the Grassmann Tensor Product States (GTPS's)\cite{GuGTPS} were shown to be closely related to projective states.
-They are able to describe a class of projective wavefunctions faithfully, including in particular the short-range RVB states.
+Among many different generalizations, the Grassmann tensor product states (GTPS's)\cite{GuGTPS} were shown to be closely related to projective states.
+They are able to describe a class of projective wavefunctions faithfully, including the short-range RVB states in particular .
+Very recently, the application of this kind of new numerical method to the $t$-$J$ model on square lattice has reported\cite{squaretJ} the discovery of a stripe state instead of the d-wave superconductivity suggested by the meanfield approach or projective wave function approach a long time ago.

-The TPS and GTPS construction is particularly well suited to trivalent lattices, the simplest of which is the honeycomb lattice in two dimensions.
+Since the ground state of square lattice $t$-$J$ model is still controversial, it is interesting to investigate the phase diagram of the $t$-$J$ model on another lattice geometry, e.g., the honeycomb lattice.
 Like the square lattice appropriate for the cuprates, the honeycomb lattice is bipartite and naturally supports an antiferromagnetic (AF) state at half-filling in the strong coupling (Heisenberg) limit.
 Similarities to cuprate physics may be expected.
 Moreover, several numerical studies have identified a possible quantum spin liquid state on this lattice at half-filling when additional quantum fluctuations are included in the Hubbard\cite{honeycombSL} and Heisenberg\cite{EDhoneycomb,SLJ1J2} models.
 Thus the doped $t$-$J$ model on the honeycomb lattice seems a promising venue to explore RVB ideas.